BS Civil Engineering

 - Civil engineer

 - Structural engineer

 - Wastewater engineer

 Civil engineering is one of the oldest disciplines of engineering.
 Civil engineers design, build and maintain our roads, bridges, canals, dams and buildings - and much more.
 If you're drawn to the opportunity to serve society by creating and renewing the infrastructure on which we all rely, civil engineering at UGA may be for you.

-The University of Georgia Civil Engineering undergraduate program provides students with an education in engineering sciences, basic sciences, liberal arts and engineering design, and prepares them to integrate knowledge for developing new technological solutions for the increasingly complex built environment and infrastructure problems.
-The graduates of the program will have career opportunities in structural engineering, geotechnical engineering, sustainable infrastructure design, architectural systems, water resources engineering, solid waste management and urban systems.
+The University of Georgia Civil Engineering undergraduate program provides students with an education in engineering and basic sciences, liberal arts, and engineering design.
+This combination prepares graduates with the ability to integrate knowledge from several disciplines including skills to analyze and design relevant systems for solving multifaceted problems.
+The graduates of this program have a deep knowledge of engineering, mathematical and environmental sciences, and the ability to develop new technological solutions for the increasingly complex built environment and infrastructure problems.
+Graduates will possess the skills to be contributing team members and leaders in business and the communities in which they reside.
+Graduates from the University of Georgia Civil Engineering undergraduate program will have career opportunities in structural engineering, geotechnical engineering, transportation engineering, sustainable infrastructure design, water resources engineering, solid waste management and urban systems.

 Program Educational Objectives